 Also, you can go salt-free and mix and match your chicken thighs with grains and vegetables.
 That way, you can balance out the essential nutrients and unleash the staying power of chicken thighs.

-For a 100-gram chicken thigh, there are 177 calories.
+For a 100-gram cooked chicken thigh with skin, there are 280 calories.
 A single piece of rotisserie chicken thigh contains 135 calories.
 Like other cuts of chicken, you cannot find carbohydrates, fiber, or any sugar in the chicken thigh.

 As mentioned earlier, chicken thighs have higher fat concentrations than chicken breasts.
 So, people who desire to lose weight prefer to have chicken breasts than thighs.
 A 100-9ram portion of chicken thighs has 10.7 grams.
 In addition to that, they have 2.78 grams of saturated fatty acids, 4.73 grams of monounsaturated fatty acids, and 1.62 polyunsaturated fatty acids.